dmazin/dmazin.github.io/_posts/2024-02-19-submodules.md

 drwxr-xr-x  2 dmitry  staff    64B 19 Feb 20:28 .
 ```

-So, how does git know anything about `inner-repo`?
-For example, if we ran `git submodule update --init --recursive` to actually initialize `inner-repo`, how would git know where to get the data?
+So how does git know anything about `inner-repo`?
+How does it know where to download it from?
+This instroduces the first file used for tracking submoduiles: `.gitmodules`.

-This is stored in a file `.gitmodules`:
+If you repo uses submodules, this file appears in the root directory of your repo (e.g. the same place you might put .gitignore).
 ```
 $ cat .gitmodules
 [submodule "inner-repo"]